TomLinthwaite/free-game-art/isometric/stratagus-related-art/wyrmsun/readme.txt

 various art shared by Andrettin at OGA

-all CC-BY-SA (i.e. credit respective author)
+all CC-BY-SA (i.e. credit respective author), besides KPJ icons, which are public domain